brandonbloom/jseg/README.md

 ## Goals

 - Client-side, in-memory only.
-  - Assume dataset is small enough to traverse in O(N) time.
+  - Assume dataset is small enough to traverse portions of it many times.
 - Plain-old JavaScript objects.
   - Hierarchical flattening of the graph.
   - Not necessarily just JSON (allow dates, etc).